-If you're applying for remission this can be done in writing or by calling us.
-Your application will be considered only when the return has been filed and/or the tax has been paid.
-You must state the reasons for the late payment or filing, and be prepared to produce any information we need to consider your request.
+You can apply for remission in writing or by calling us.
+We'll consider your application when your return has been filed and/or the tax has been paid.
+You must state the reasons for the late payment or filing, and provide any information we need to consider your request.

 Back to top